Mobile Divider Image

 Communications Director

-Amber is a strategic communicator who has worked with a variety of non-profit and fundraising organizations throughout her career.
-She has had the unique opportunity to serve a wide array of communities including people who are homeless, people with…
+Amber is a strategic communicator who has worked with a variety of non-profit organizations throughout her career.
+Prior to joining the team at the Society, she had the unique opportunity to serve a wide array of communities including people who are…

 Director of Development